MicrosoftDocs/customer-insights/ci-docs/journeys/manage-users.md

   - enduser
 ---

-# View and edit basic user information in Dynamics 365 Customer Insights - Journeys
+# User account management in Customer Insights - Journeys

 The Customer Insights - Journeys application provides an overview of users licensed to use the app and lets you view and edit basic information about them.